On the 80th anniversary of Battle of Britain Day, GE Aviation salutes the many involved in the battle that gave us the freedom we enjoy today.

 GE Aviation is a world-leading provider of integrated systems and infrastructure for aircraft power and cockpit systems.
 With more than 2,000 employees in Gloucestershire, GE Aviation is one of the largest employers of aviation systems engineers in the UK.
 Over 60% of its business focuses on supplying defence and military customers.
 GE Aviation in the UK has an active military veterans’ network and offers a fast-track careers programme to officers leaving the military, a programme that brings the value of real-life military experience to product development.

 As a leader in the development, manufacture and support of electronically controlled, all-composite propeller systems, Dowty Propellers provides solutions for the propulsion needs of today and tomorrow.
 Its products are used in applications that range from commercial airliners and military airlifters to multi-role seaplanes and marine hovercraft.

-“With a proven record of product development, introduction and support, we continually invest in technologies, production capabilities and human resources,” said Henry Johnson, president of Dowty Propellers.
+“With a proven record of product development, introduction and support, we continually invest in technologies, production capabilities and human resources,” said Henry Johnston, president of Dowty Propellers.
 This helps result in propeller systems that are safe, efficient and reliable.
 Dowty Propellers’ history of firsts-to-market includes the all-composite propeller blade and full-authority digital propeller control.
 More than 23,000 advanced composite blades have been delivered to date by Dowty Propellers, with the lead blade logging 45,000 hours of flight time.